talo/hackathon-go-brrr/README.md

 - $f$ is the activation function (e.g., ReLU).

 ## Your task

+ We have two scripts; `speed_demo_cpu.sh` and/or `speed_demo_gpu.sh` that will kick of your project.
+We will expect your binary/your executable to be named `speed_cpu` or `speed_gpu` and take two parameters in order, a relative path to the `weights_and_biases.txt` and a relative path to the input tensor directory.

+ For more details on the input structure, please check out the `speed_demo_cpu.sh` and the `speed_demo_gpu.sh` file.

+Our automated grading script will replace the `tensors` directory with files with the same naming scheme `{number}out.txt` (but many more than the 52 initially provided).
+But your binary/exectuable **should** not make assumptions about how many files are in the tensors directory.

+The original bitmaps have been converted to tensors, which is the input of the neural net, for simplicity.
+The bitmaps are provided merely as a convenience and are not an input.

 1. Read the `weights_and_biases.txt` file.
 For more details on the structure of the input file, please see below.

 2. Perform inference to classify each of the tensors (corresponding to a letter) within the `tensors` directory.

-3. Write the results to the `results.csv` file, which should be structued like so.
+3. Write the results to the `results.csv` file, which should be structured like so.
 You can use this lookup table to output the guesses from your neural net:
 The output classes are Aa-Zz, so A-Z and a-z interleaved.
 So, for example, the first four classes (in order) are A, a, B and b.
 You can see this in the lookup table we have provided below.
 The output layer of the neural network is a 52 element 1-D tensor.
 Each element within the tensor is the probability of the input image being